sugarchain-project/doc/introduce_sugarchain.md

 Stable transaction time:
 For hash attacks, even if the computing power suddenly increases, the block time can still be stabilized at 5 seconds.
-Low orphan blocks rate:
-According to the testnet results, the average orphan rate is under 3% and no problem occurs.
+Low orphan blocks rate: According to the testnet results, the average orphan rate is under 3% and no problem occurs.
+Total Coin Supply: 1,073,741,824
+Halving Time: about 2 years
+Release Time: The total number of times a halving will occur is 33 times, over the span of 66 years

 #### Chinese